 Cloud networking was once hailed as the savior of our industry.
 While DevOps has embraced it, security and networking continue to find challenges with managing and scaling this platform.
-With the continued adoption of this approach from vendors and clients; and acronyms like IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and SaaS (Software as a Service) becoming common vernacular, organizations find themselves pushed ever further into adapting to the black box of cloud networking.
+With the continued adoption of this approach from vendors and clients; and acronyms like Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) becoming common vernacular, organizations find themselves pushed ever further into adapting to the black box of cloud networking.

 The Magic Smoke that Makes Technology Work

 Consider what traveling through a data center is like from a packet’s perspective.
 It encounters an edge router, possibly an edge firewall, leading into a switch stack.
-It then controls like zones and VLANs (Virtual Local Area Network) where tagging occurs to direct where the packet goes.
+It then controls like zones and Virtual Local Area Network (VLANs) where tagging occurs to direct where the packet goes.
 It then navigates host-level controls such as host firewalls before eventually reaching its target host destination within the organization.
 Here, the “magic smoke” of hardware reigns supreme.
 After all, it stops working when the “magic smoke” leaves the hardware.

 How much hardware sits between that ingress point and the destination host?
-With a trending shift towards using popular cloud solutions such as AWS (Amazon Web Services), Microsoft Azure, and GCP (Google Cloud Provider), these types of data center encounters fall along the wayside.
+With a trending shift towards using popular cloud solutions such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Provider (GCP), these types of data center encounters fall along the wayside.
 Therefore, cloud networking is like a black box, as the organization can’t see the underlying connectivity.
 For instance, VLAN tagging is no longer the controlling metric for sending traffic along a path.
 Some argue that cloud data management characteristics such as Availability Zones or Regions are the virtual equivalents of data center firewalls or similar controls.
 I would not agree, given that these are physically distinct locations treated differently from cloud-based control mechanisms.
 One example would be Network ACLs and Security Groups used by AWS, Azure, GCP, and other cloud-based solutions.

 Looking at the Black Box